Skip to main content

 Define services and associate repositories so LinearB can:

-• Calculate DORA metrics per service
+• Calculate DORA metrics by service

 • Filter deployments in monorepos